ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/users-issues/tcp-offloading.markdown

 ##Symptoms

-- Exception thrown in RavenDB Client when accessing RavenDB Server, exception was because of socket timeout
+- An exception is thrown in RavenDB Client when accessing RavenDB Server, because of a socket timeout
-- General slow operation of client system
+- A general slow operation of client system

 ##Cause